jfimbett/LLMsInFinance/README.md

 Contributions to improve the course materials are welcome.
 Please feel free to submit a pull request or open an issue.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Repository for the course "Large Language Models in Finance" - Barcelona School of Economics (BSE) Summer School 2025.
-This repository contains all the materials for both the lectures and practical sessions.

-## Course Structure

-This course is organized by days, with each day consisting of:
-- Lecture materials
-- Practical sessions

-### Days Overview

-- **Day 0**: Course Introduction
-- **Day 1**: Getting Started with LLMs
-  - Environment setup
-  - Version control
-  - HuggingFace
-  - LLM APIs (OpenAI and DeepSeek)
-- **Day 2**: LLMs for Financial Analysis
-- **Day 3**: Prompt Engineering for Finance
-- **Day 4**: Fine-tuning and Specialized Models
-- **Day 5**: Advanced Applications and Future Directions

-## Getting Started

-For the practical sessions, you'll need:
-1. Python 3.10+
-2. Git
-3. A Jupyter notebook environment
-4. API keys for LLM services (OpenAI/DeepSeek)

-See each practical session's README for specific setup instructions.

-## Preliminaries

-If you're new to Python or need a refresher on the fundamentals needed for this course, check out the [Preliminaries](src/preliminaries/README.md) section, which includes:

-- A comprehensive [Python Crash Course](src/preliminaries/01-python-crash-course.ipynb) with NumPy and PyTorch
-- Introduction to vectors and tensors for neural networks
-- Basic neural network concepts for understanding LLMs

-This material will help you get up to speed before diving into the main course content.

-## Day 1 Practical Session

-The Day 1 practical session now includes comprehensive Jupyter notebooks covering:
-- Python environment setup
-- Git and version control
-- Local model usage with HuggingFace
-- API integration with OpenAI and DeepSeek

-See the [Day 1 Practical Session](src/day1/practical-session/README.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.